vmware/vic-product/installer/README.md

 export BUILD_KOVD_REVISION=v0.1     # Optional, defaults to dev tag export BUILD_KOV_CLI_REVISION=v0.1  # Optional, defaults to dev tag

-export BUILD_PORTGROUP="VM Network" # Optional, port group that Packer VM is connected to, defaults to "VM Network"
 ```

 Then set the required env vars for the build environment and make the release: